CompanyofChampions/CoC/hollowknight.md

  - **Read the Home page.**

- > If you have an idea for a run that is not listed, contact the mods to discuss it's inclusion.
+ > If you have an idea for a run that is not listed, contact the mods to discuss its' inclusion.

 <h2 style="text-align: center;"> Champion Requirements </h2>